corduroy300/Heaps/README.md

 4. Exit
 ```

-Enqueue and Dequeue also displays tree height and different types of walks
+Enqueue and Dequeue add or remove to the tree and also displays tree height and different types of walks
 ```
 Current tree (height 2)
 Level order walk: 3 3 2 1 1